philippefutureboy/cu-cart253/projects/variation-jam/IDEAS.md

 Tag, but you are PacMan and must eat all of the dots to win.
 Phantoms become faster and more intelligent the longer you spend player.

+## Metal Gear Solid

+You must avoid the guards with their cone of vision and get to the goal

+## Guard tag

+You must catch the intruder before they get to the goal!